microsoft/showwhy/docs/deployment/azure-scripts/README.md

 <details><summary>Add authentication after deployment</summary>

 You can add authentication later if you want.
-1. Follow these steps to create a new APP registration
+1. Follow the above example on `Deploy with authentication` to create a new APP registration
 2. Click the button to deploy the authentication script:

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2Fshowwhy%2Fmain%2Fdocs%2Fdeployment%2Fazure-scripts%2Fauth.json)